 Research Data Center (RDC)

-CPIP convenes a lunch hour gathering on the third Thursday monthly during the school year.
-Presenters discuss projects at any stage and receive feedback from CPIP affiliates.
+CPIP convenes workshops usually on the third Thursday monthly during the school year.
+Presenters discuss projects at any stage, usually grants and publications in progress, and receive feedback from CPIP affiliates.
 Contact us to reserve.

 CPIP offers to publish and disseminate papers on Twitter.
 Please work with Melinda Gormley if you have papers you’d like to share.
 For a list of recent papers, see here.

 CPIP offers resources to doctoral students who are currently advised by CPIP-affiliated faculty.
 For more information, see here.

 Pre-Award Grant Support

 CPIP offers research development support to its faculty affiliates.
 Melinda Gormley has been helping faculty develop competitive grant proposals for more than a decade.
 She focuses on the proposal's content and provides the following services, among others:

 - Finding appropriate funding sponsors and programs to fit your needs